-Teacher Education candidates must complete the minimum number of credits in student teaching as determined by their department, by TEAC, and following state requirements.
+Teacher Education candidates must complete the minimum number of credits in student teaching as determined by their department and TEAC.
+These requirements must be the same as, or higher than, the state requirements.

-The Teacher Education Administrative Council must approve all student teaching placements.
+The Teacher Education Administrative Council must approve all student teaching placements and is responsible to monitor candidate completion of pre-requisites for student teaching.

 Candidates dropped from Teacher Education who re-enroll to pursue a teaching degree must be readmitted into Teacher Education under current admission requirements, regardless of the catalog under which they began their studies.